joseph-bayer/pokecrystal/README.md

 This tool was left unreferenced in the rom, but was used during development.

-The hexadecimal codes displayed in the UI can be converted into RGB555 values compatible using this tool: https://joseph-bayer.github.io/2byte-hex-to-gbc-rgb.github.io/
+The hexadecimal codes displayed in the UI can be converted into RGB555 values compatible with `.pal` files using this tool: https://joseph-bayer.github.io/2byte-hex-to-gbc-rgb.github.io/

 Bugs:
 - Move names display "F" instead of a space character